secona/advprog-eshop/README.md

 ### Java Source Code Issues
 For these issues, I simply follow the provided instructions.
 If the issue is an unused import, I remove it.
 If it’s an unnecessary modifier, I remove the modifier.
 Similarly, I address other issues by applying the recommended fixes accordingly.

+## CI/CD

+The current CI/CD workflows have met their respective definitions.
+The CI workflow includes unit tests, while the CD workflow is managed by Koyeb.
+To maintain code quality across all branches, the CI workflow runs tests automatically on every push and pull request to the repository.
+However, Koyeb will only deploy from the master branch, ensuring that only approved changes reach production.
+If the CI tests fail, Koyeb will block the deployment, preventing unstable code from being released.

 </details>